-I wanted to investigate whether the Win + Both Teams To Score (also known as ‘1X2 and BTTS’ is just another bet type designed by the bookmakers to limit punters returns and in turn, make more profit.
+I wanted to investigate whether the Win + Both Teams To Score (also known as ‘1X2 and BTTS’ in football betting is just another bet type designed by the bookmakers to limit punters returns and in turn, make more profit.

-The average Win + Both Teams To Score bet is priced at between 2/1 and 5/1 but most commonly around 3/1.
+The average Win + Both Teams To Score bet is priced by the bookmaker between 2/1 and 5/1 but most commonly around 3/1.
 For this type of bet, you are looking for a high-scoring match and a game in which neither sides defensive performance is going to be adequate enough to allow them to keep a clean sheet.

 Essentially, you’re assuming that the winning side will outscore their opponents.
-My hypothesis is that backing the Correct Score is far more profitable than backing Win + Both Teams To Score.
+My hypothesis is that backing the Correct Score is far more profitable football betting tatic than backing Win + Both Teams To Score.

-The 2-1 Correct Score is usually available at best odds of around 10/1 and 3-1 is around 20/1; from that perspective it looks a no brainer.
+The 2-1 Correct Score is usually available at best odds of around 10/1 and 3-1 is around 20/1; from that perspective, a small wage looks a no brainer.
 Let’s look at the percentage of final results in the Premier League for the past three seasons to try and support my theory…

 Of the 990 Premier League games played since the beginning of the 2012/13 season there have been a total of 338 games (34%) in which Win + Both Teams To Score would have been a winning selection.